mumoj/Digital_Literacy_Self-Assessment_Kit/README.md

-This application was done  as a practicl project in partial fulfillment of INF470E, 'Software Engineering'.
+This application was done  as a practical project in partial fulfillment of INF470E, 'Software Engineering'.
 To access the application visit http://mumo.pythonanywhere.com/.